-Effective the first pay period following Union ratification, a salary differential of $55.00 biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by the appointing authority and Human Resources Director.
-Said differential shall be prorated for workers working less than full-time or who are in an unpaid leave of absence status for a portion of any given biweekly pay period.
-Bilingual pay for workers with a caseload at least 50% of which is comprised of nonEnglish speaking clients shall be $70.00 biweekly.
+Effective the first full pay period following Board of Supervisors approval of this successor MOU, a salary differential of Seventy Dollars ($70.00) biweekly shall be paid to incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
+Said differential shall be prorated for employees working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.

 The County and the Union agree to meet and confer, at the request of either party, to make appropriate changes to the above lists based upon the factors discussed in this section and/or to discuss other related issues such as workers required to use bilingual skills while performing job duties outside of their assigned classifications.
 At the request of the Union, the County will meet with the Union to discuss the need for additional bilingual positions.